Review and road test of the Renault ZOE

 Ten Second Review of the Renault ZOE

 If you've ever hankered after an electric car, there might have been a few impediments to an impending purchase.
 The first wave of electric cars weren't styled very appealingly.
 Never a good thing.
 Then came a second generation of vehicles that looked more like cars but which carried price tags that read like a bad joke.
 Electric cars were either cheap and horrible or expensive and barely adequate.
 Even when we moved on a bit from that, they still couldn't offer a credible level of battery range for most potential customers.
 Renault though, wants to change things.

 The brand has already brought us the fun Twizy lightweight city car and even a Kangoo van featuring battery power.
-With the improved version of this ZOE supermini though, the company's got really serious about all-electric concept, notably so with the introduction of the version we're going to talk about here with its more capable 41kWh Z.E. battery and uprated R110 electric motor.
+With the improved version of this ZOE supermini though, the company's got really serious about all-electric concept, notably so since the introduction of the version we're going to talk about here with its capable 52kWh Z.E. battery and powerful R135 electric motor.

 Design and Build

-Remember this moment, because it might just be the time that electric car technology finally flirted with the mainstream.
 Most people would walk past the ZOE and not take it for anything other than Renault's latest cute little car.
 Rather refreshingly for a car of this kind, its design inspiration is sophisticated and grown-up.
 With curvaceous flanks and neat one-box shape, it's quite a good-looking thing, especially in this revised form, where the car features full-LED headlamps, smart bumpers and big LED tail lights.

-The fascia is decidedly futuristic with a digital strip in place of the traditional clocks and a moulded centre stack dominated by a large colour touch screen.
+Otherwise, things are much as they've always been on a ZOE.
 Some of the plastics aren't going to give Audi designers anything much to think about, but being built down to a price is very much the point of this car.
 It's no bad thing.
 The view out is extremely good as you sit rather high but a lack of seat height adjustability might prove an issue for taller drivers.
 As with most superminis, space in the back is more mini than super but access is good thanks to the standard five-door layout, and there's more than enough room back there for the kids.
 One substantial plus point is the 338-litre boot which extends to 1,225-litres should you fold the one-piece rear bench.

 Market and Model